-- 3 This night, there fell on thee the shock,

-(By thine omniscience long forseen,)

-Of treachery 'midst thy little flock,

-Yet Thou, serene,
+3 This night there fell on thee the shock, (By thine omniscience long foreseen,) Of treachery 'midst thy little flock, Yet Thou, serene,

-- 4 With words of holiest tenderness,

-Didst only strive their grief to calm;

-Their fainting hearts to soothe and bless,

-With heavenly balm!
+4 With words of holiest tenderness, Didst only strive their grief to calm; Their fainting hearts to soothe and bless, With heavenly balm!

-- 5 Oh! what a passover they shared!
+5 Oh! what a passover they shared!
 Nor them alone didst thou include; For us that feast was then prepared, Faith's mystic food.

-- 6 The heavenly manna then bestowed, Endued with undecaying power, Has nourished the whole church of God, E'en from that hour.
+6 The heavenly manna then bestowed, Endued with undecaying power, Has nourished the whole church of God, E'en from that hour.

-- 7 Thence would I follow thee, in thought, To that lone spot, so dark for thee, For us with light and gladness fraught, Gethsemane!
+7 Thence would I follow thee, in thought, To that lone spot, so dark for thee, For us, with light and gladness fraught, Gethsemane !

-- 8 Thy unknown anguish suffered there-

-Thy sweat of blood-the wrath of God-
+8 Thy unknown anguish suffered there- Thy sweat of blood-the wrath of God-

-All were endured that we might share

-Thy bright abode.
+IN REFERENCES IN SI , that we might share My / Der Wright abode. £ that last, sad morning came, 3 I

-9 And when that last, sad morning came, Following a night of agony, When Thou!
+- Fullowing a night of agony, Four thou!
 God's undefiled Lamb, Wert led to die;

-10 What sounds, what sights, surrounded Him
+- 10 What sounds, what sights surrounded Him

-Whose praise tunes every harp in heaven!
+- Whose praise tunes every harp in heaven !

-No wonder contrite tears should dim The record given!
+No wonder contrite tears should dim The record given !

-- 11 What torture to a soul so pure,

-Sin in its worst excess to see!

-Yet this, all this didst Thou endure,

-My God, for me!
+11 What torture to a soul so pure, Sin in its worst excess to see !
+Yet this, all this didst Thou endure, My God, for me!

-- 12 How can I choose but weep, and wake, When such a night, and morn, were thine;

-Thou all the penalty didst take, The guilt was mine.
+12 How can I choose but weep and wake, When such a night and morn were thing Thou all the penalty didst take, The guilt was mine.

 MORNING HYMN.
 "Looking unto Jesus."-Heb. xii.
 2.

-1 Lord, I would rise each morning, In thy blest path to tread:
+1 LORD, I would rise each morning, In thy blest path to tread :

-Such light from thence is dawning,

-I ne'er can be misled:

-That heavenly track pursuing,

-My soul fresh strength will gain;

-That bright example viewing,

-Some likeness to attain.
+Such light from thence is dawning, I ne'er can be misled : That heavenly track pursuing, My soul fresh strength will gain ; That bright example viewing, Some likeness to attain.

-- 2 Each grace with mild effulgence, Through thy demeanour shone; Self-pleasing, self-indulgence, To thee were never known; 'Twas as "a man of sorrows," Thy years were passed below; From this the sufferer borrows, A balm for every woe.
+2 Each grace with mild effulgence, Through thy demeanour shone; Self-pleasing, self-indulgence, To thee were never known; 'Twas as ''a man of sorrows,"

-- 3 Privation, self-denial,

-Fatigue, opprobrium, scorn,

-Each varied form of trial,

-By thee were hourly borne;

-Full oft thine heart was wounded,

-E'en by that chosen few,

-Towards whom thy love unbounded

-No change, nor limit knew.

-- 4 Whole nights of prayer succeeded Thy long laborious day;
+Thy years were passed below; From this the sufferer borrows, A balm for every woe.

+3 Privation, self-denial, Fatigue, opprobrium, scorn, Each varied form of trial, By thee were hourly borne; Full oft thine heart was wounded, E'en by that chosen few, Towards whom thy love unbounded, No change, nor limit knew.